 Get exclusive member benefits & effect social change.
 Join Today

-Sudden loss of muscle tone, also known as cataplexy, can be triggered by intense emotions.
-These may include excitement, laughter, anger, or fear.
+Cataplexy: This is the sudden, temporary loss of muscle tone.
+It can be triggered by intense emotions.
+These may include excitement, laughter, anger, and fear.
 The frequency of cataplexy varies.
-Some people have it several times a day.
-Others experience it a few times a year.
+Some people may have it several times per day.
+Other people may experience it a few times per year.

-Hallucinations can occur in people with narcolepsy.
-This is because dreaming is part of REM sleep.
-If dreams occur when someone is partially awake, they may seem like reality.
-This can be very frightening.
+Hallucinations when falling asleep: Hallucinations can also occur in people with narcolepsy.
+This is because dreaming is typically part of REM sleep.
+If dreams occur when you’re partially awake, they may seem like reality.

-Sleep paralysis is an inability to move or speak while falling asleep or waking.
-Episodes last only a few minutes but can be very frightening.
-Young adults with narcolepsy are most likely to experience sleep paralysis.
+Sleep paralysis: This is an inability to move or speak while falling asleep, sleeping, or waking.
+Episodes last only a few minutes.
 Sleep paralysis mimics the paralysis seen during REM sleep.
-It can also occur in people who don’t have narcolepsy.
+It does not affect eye movements or the ability to breathe.
+It can even occur in people who don’t have narcolepsy.

 Written by: Verneda Lights and Elizabeth Boskey, PhD